tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 Learn more about these products on our [Features Page](https://www.spreadsheetgear.com/Products/Features) and more details on their diffences on our [Comparison Page](https://www.spreadsheetgear.com/Products/Compare).

-# Visual Studio Code and Python installation
+# Visual Studio Code installation

 *These instructions should work for Windows, MacOS and Linux*